 Some TG take all these drastic clothing measures each day to look as good as they can but who wants to fart around with all that every day?
 I mean like hip and butt pads, huge bangles to hide hand size, etc… can be fun but it would get old quick.

 With a style guide – the best you could hope for there is more headaches.
 You would be better off just seeing what kind of things they have at the local Forever 21 and such.
 Avoid thrift stores unless you really know what you are doing with your look.

 My style – I tend to like nice tops and jeans or shorts (Jean or black in whatever material).
 I dislike wearing most skirts, and I refuse to wear dresses.

-Well, I certainly had a lot to say about this, now didn’t I? ;)posted over 1 year ago
+Well, I certainly had a lot to say about this, now didn’t I? ;)posted almost 2 years ago

-Woow thks allot for all of your great help i really appreciate a lot the time you take to answer in to this post :Dposted over 1 year ago
+Woow thks allot for all of your great help i really appreciate a lot the time you take to answer in to this post :Dposted almost 2 years ago

 I’d say definitely try to “create” a feminine waist if you can.
 Belting a skirt or dress a little higher up than your biological man’s waist will help with that, as well as finding tops or dresses with a peplum flair at the center.
 I would stay away from super tight or super shiny fabrics just because they really don’t look very nice on many of us who were born girls, either, and might be harder to pull off on a stockier build.
 If you have broader shoulders you might also want to avoid tank tops or strapless dresses, or if you wear them, put on a necklace as well so as not to draw attention.
 Wear shoes you can walk in.
 I say this to girls as well.
 High heels are only gorgeous if you can walk in them properly, otherwise people just look sloppy and drunk.